Skip to content

 For Tenant API Key auth, the plaintext key goes into the POST body and the backend writes it to the credential vault (Secrets Manager) before the server row is persisted.
 The UI never stores the key in a JSON field; it’s a secret reference from day one.

-For OAuth auth, the dialog shows a note: “Each user will need to connect their own account from the mobile app.”
-The admin registers the server and its OAuth metadata, but per-user tokens are never issued from the admin app — they come from the mobile Integrations & MCP Connect screen.
+For OAuth auth, the dialog shows a note that each user needs to connect their own account.
+The admin registers the server and its OAuth metadata, but per-user tokens are never issued from the admin app.
+Users connect from Spaces/Desktop Settings -> MCP Servers or from the mobile Integrations & MCP Connect screen.

 MCP server management is REST, not GraphQL: